 VT: From the feedback we have received, implementing holistic admissions has not significantly impacted the time commitment needed for admission application review.
 We provide a downloadable spreadsheet of data that departments can use to sort application data by their selected criteria to make identification of the review pool much more efficient.

 KT: What are the short- and long-term outcomes you anticipate from implementing holistic across the graduate school?

 VT: In the short-term, we expect the number of qualified applicants reviewed for admission to increase.
-In the long-term, we expect the number and diversity of new
+In the long-term, we expect the number and diversity of new admits to increase.

 KT: For a school wanting to start motion towards school-wide holistic assessment, what recommendations do you have for getting started?